NgoHieu-coder/Sales-management-platform/README.md

-# Sales-website-Mini-Mart
+# Sales-management-platform-Mini-Mart
-online platform that allows businesses and customers to make transactions for buying and selling products or services.
+A **sales management platform** is a tool that helps stores track inventory, manage stock, and handle sales transactions efficiently.
+It enables store owners to oversee all business operations, streamline workflows, and support sales staff in conducting transactions quickly and accurately.
+This comprehensive solution enhances efficiency and professionalizes store management.